-Registrants will be emailed a link to each live lecture on the day of each session, with an additional reminder sent approximately one hour before the stream begins.
+Registrants will be emailed a link to each live lecture on the day of each session, with an additional reminder sent shortly before the stream begins.

-1. The Impossible Dream: Founding a Modern Jewish State
+1. The Impossible Dream of Founding a Jewish State in Modern Times

 Wednesday, May 26, 2021 | 8:00 PM ET